alexch/codelikethis/public/projects/zorkington.md

 Think about appropriate data structures for each of these.
 Note that you do not need to write code for these until you are actually implementing a story that requires them, but it is good to make a rough plan early on, to anticipate pitfalls and estimate how difficult upcoming stories will be.

+Remember to *refactor*.
+Sometimes a data structure that works well for the simple case will need to be altered to work for the general case.
+In this project, the app will grow (more rooms, more commands) from story to story and your data structures should change to accomodate.

 If you know about JavaScript classes and constructors, feel free to use them; otherwise you may save state in *global variables* like this:

 ```js